Heliopolis, Cairo: History

-Baron Empain's palace was designed by Alexandre Marcel, a French architect and a member of the French Institute, according to a Neo Hindu style modelled on Angkor Wat in Cambodia and the Hindu temples of Orissa.
-The neighborhood had some of the wealthiest Egyptian residences; on the left facing Avenue Baron was the Arabesque palace of Boghos and Marie Nubar Pasha, now a military headquarters, and diagonally opposite stands the former residence of Sultan Hussein Kamel, who reigned over Egypt between 1914 and 1917, and today, it is a presidential guest house.
+The master plan was created by the Belgian architect Ernest Jaspar, who blended Persian, Moorish and European Neoclassicism to create what is now known as the "Heliopolis style".
+British influence came through the urban planning concepts of Ebenezer Howard.
+Jaspar, French architect Alexandre Marcel, and Italian architect and engineer Antonio Lasciac built many grand buildings, including the Sultana Malak Palace, and the Heliopolis Palace.
+Marcel designed the Baron's palace according to a Neo Hindu style modelled on Angkor Wat in Cambodia and the Hindu temples of Orissa.
+Facing the Baron's palace was the Villa Boghos Nubar Pasha, now a military headquarters, and the residence of Sultan Hussein Kamel, who reigned over Egypt between 1914 and 1917; it is now a presidential guest house.